semiprime/pygenda/docs/known_issues.md

 * An undo/redo function would be useful

-* Copying/cutting entries doesn't work on all platforms.
-This functionality relies on a small C library, due to limits of Python GObject module.
-  Builds on my devices and on Gemini.
-Needs looking at for other Linux distributions and Windows/MacOS.

 * Softkeys should be user-customisable

 * Date/time widgets are not easy to click (tap) on since most of the area